chipsalliance/firrtl-spec/abi.md

 ### The Circuit

-The circuit is a container modules with a single "main module" entry point.
+The circuit is a container of modules with a single "main module" entry point.
 The circuit, by itself, does not have any ABI.

 ### External Modules